 Broken Nail Under Acrylic

-When you get fake nails, taking care of your acrylic nails to reduce damage to your nails is important.
+When you get fake nails, whether that’s at a nail salon or simply using nail glue at home, taking care of your acrylic nails to reduce damage to your nails is important.
 If the fake nail breaks, you can head over to the salon to have it repaired or replaced.
 However, it is also possible to break your natural nail under the fake nail.

 Before doing anything, take a second to make sure you are calm.
 Assess the level of pain you are feeling, and give it some time to see if it gets better.
 Sometimes, you may just feel pain for a second because of how you hit your nail.
 If this pain goes away pretty quickly, it may not be anything to worry about.